Tabletop role-playing game: Major commercial publishers

 Most role-playing game publishers are privately held companies and do not release sales figures, making precise estimates difficult.
 There has been no publicly available, systematic examination of point of sale data, limiting further estimates to a rough consensus between industry analysts.

-In 2006, non-Dungeons & Dragons tabletop RPGs in the upper echelons of sales typically generated between five and ten thousand unit sales.
-Most commercially published RPGs are small press products, having less than a thousand units sold.
-The technology of print on demand is strongly used in RPGs, since it reduces run costs for the typical small print runs.
+Most commercially published RPGs are small press products, selling fewer than a thousand units.
+Print on demand is often used to reduce costs for small print runs.